solothought/text2chart/README.md

 4. Keep the key held and hover out from the node to remove the selection.
 5. Release the held key and hover out to keep the selection

+### Expand/Collapse

+When you click a node in flow chart, it collapse or expand it's child nodes.
+- If you expand nodes, it will not expand collapsed nodes.
+- If you press ']' and click a node, it'll collapse all nested branches.
+- If you press '[' and click a node, it'll expand all nested branches.

 ## Syntax

 The supported format can be found at [@solothought/text2obj](https://github.com/NaturalIntelligence/text2obj) which is used a core dependency for parsing text to intermediate object that helps to draw charts.
 However, sample algorithm is given below for basic understanding.